 Steps to check the default boot target in systemd:

-- Open a terminal session on the system that uses systemd.
+- Open a terminal on the Linux host that uses systemd.

-These checks are read-only and usually do not require sudo.
+This check is read-only and normally does not require sudo.

 $ systemctl get-default graphical.target